YourCyborg/OpenRPI/README.md

 Select Ubuntu 14.04 x64.

 If you know how to use SSH keys, you can add one to your account and configure it so you don't need a password.
-Otherwise, make sure VirtIO and enable backups are checked.
-DigitalOCean doesn't charge for backups at the moment, so no reason not to.
+Otherwise, make sure VirtIO is checked.
+Consider enable backups.
+The pricing for backups is 20% of the cost of the virtual server.
+So if you want to enable backups for a $5/mo virtual server, the cost for backups will be $1/mo.
+The price for snapshots will be $0.02 per GB of snapshot storage per month.

 Hit Create.